Visualize and Monitor Amazon EC2 Events with Amazon CloudWatch Events and Amazon Kinesis Firehose

 Create a Kinesis Firehose delivery stream

-In the Kinesis Firehose console, create a new delivery stream with Amazon ES as the destination.
+In the Kinesis Firehose console, create a new delivery stream with Amazon OpenSearch Service as the destination.
 For detailed steps, see Create a Kinesis Firehose Delivery Stream to Amazon Elasticsearch Service.

 Set up CloudWatch Events